suquamish/Nomad-NFS-Volume/README.md

 - the `volume_mount` section under the `task` stanza is where you actually use the volume you just allocated.

+`$ nomad job run mariadb.nomad`

+That command should get you a functioning MariaDB server that uses your NFS share.
-If you get a command line on your docker container and execute the `mount` command, you should see something like:
+You can validate it by getting a command line on your client docker container and execute the `mount` command.
+You should see something like:

 ` <... snippage ...>`